kvinay7/Insurance/README.md

-# Software Design and Development in Java
+# Software Design and Development
 Software development is the process of designing, building, and maintaining software applications for various platforms such as web, mobile, desktop, and embedded systems.
 It encompasses a wide range of tasks including planning, requirement gathering, architecture design, coding, testing, deployment, and maintenance.

 <details>